- Environmental Targets

 Selected as body by the Ministry of Environment eligible to receive subsidy of CO2 Reduction Promotion Project through Facilities Optimization Repair

-During the parts replacement of air conditioners conducted in fiscal 2018 at HANKYU NISHINOMIYA GARDENS, highly efficient machines were installed.
-As this contributed to the reduction of CO2 emissions, HHR was selected as a body eligible to receive subsidies for the Ministry of Environment’s CO2 Reduction Promotion Project through Facilities Optimization Repair.
+Upon the parts replacement of air conditioners conducted in fiscal 2018 at HANKYU NISHINOMIYA GARDENS, highly efficient machines were installed.
+As this contributed to the reduction of CO2 emissions, HHR was selected as a body eligible to receive subsidies for the Ministry of Environment’s CO2 Reduction Promotion Project through Facilities Optimization Repair promoted by the Ministry of Environment.

 A leading project to reduce carbon footprint in housing / buildings is a project that is selected after the government solicits entries of housing / building projects to become leading projects for carbon footprint reduction, and offers support for them from its budget by subsidizing part of the projects’ cost, such as maintenance costs.
 GRAND FRONT OSAKA was chosen as a leading project in 2009 and has been supported for its environment-friendly design.
 Its "organizing an integrated water and green network over multiple city blocks", "adoption of highly effective carbon footprint reduction technology" and "building a sustainable management system" initiatives were adopted to realize its environment-friendly design such as extensive greenery on the rooftops and in the surrounding city blocks, natural ventilation system and adoption of a solar power system.